KevinMoonLab/Nexarag/README.md

 # Overview

-Nexarag is an open-source platform for ingesting research papers, building knowledge graphs, and querying them with agentic AI.
+Nexarag is an open-source platform for building knowledge graphs from research papers and querying them with AI, enabling transparent and reproducible literature analysis without the hallucinations of traditional RAG systems.
+Deploy locally with full privacy control or integrate with any LLM via the standardized Model Context Protocol (MCP).

 # Feedback